LegendofLightning/CyberDefenders/README.md

-Everything related to CyberDefender CTF challenges will be posted here.
+Everything related to CyberDefenders CTF challenges will be posted here.